 The Origins of Chinese Lobster Sauce

 If you order Lobster Sauce at a Chinese restaurant, most people realize that it doesn’t contain any lobster, and that the ground meat in the sauce is actually pork.
-On most menus, you'll see Shrimp with Lobster Sauce, though many Chinese restaurants also sell the lobster sauce on its own.
+On most menus, you'll see Shrimp with Lobster Sauce, though many Chinese restaurants also sell the lobster sauce on its own, which you can then serve over white rice.
 In addition, there are two different kinds of lobster sauce, dependent in large part on your part of the country.
 In New England, lobster sauce tends to be a brown sauce while it is more of a white sauce in the rest of the country.

 What is the origin of lobster sauce?
 Why is it called lobster sauce when it contains no lobster?
 And why are there two different versions?

 I agree that the origins of Chinese lobster sauce are murky, but my own research was enlightening in a number of regards.
-The origins of this dish extend back at least to 1904, and I have strong doubts that high-priced lobster led to the replacement with shrimp.
-In addition, I have some possible insight to the explanation of the regional differences in the sauce.
+The origins of this dish extend back at least to 1898, when Lobster Cantonese Style was referred to as Chow Loong Har, and there's no proof that "high-priced" lobster led to the replacement with shrimp.
+In fact, the opposite is true, that shrimp were more expensive than lobster during the 1930s and 1940s.
+In addition, I have some insight into a possible explanation of the regional differences in the sauce.

 There’s evidence that lobster was on the menu at Chinese restaurants in the U.S. at least near the end of the 19th century.
-For example, the Boston Herald, August 18, 1895, reported on a dinner at a new Chinese spot, the Oriental Restaurant, in Boston's Chinatown.
+For example, the Boston Globe, December 16, 1893, described how the Hong Far Low restaurant, in Chinatown, hosted a special banquet and the menu included fried lobster, birds' nest soup, abalone, fried pigeons, and shark's fin.
+The Boston Herald, August 18, 1895, reported on a dinner at a new Chinese spot, the Oriental Restaurant, in Boston's Chinatown.
 One of the courses was “fried lobster,” although there wasn't a mention of any sauce associated with the dish.
-More lobster dishes were available at this restaurant as well.
+More lobster dishes were available at this restaurant as well, including Plain Lobster and Lobster Omelet.

 The Charlotte News (NC), August 4, 1900, published a menu for the Oriental Restaurant, which offered Plain Lobster (50 cents), Fried Lobster (75 cents), and Lobster Omelet (75 cents).
 Although Chop Sooy (25 cents) was quite cheap, their Chow Mein (75 cents) was priced similarly to the lobster dishes.
 Even the Fried Boneless Chicken (75 cents) was a similar price.
 So, considering the prices, lobster didn’t seem a luxury dish at this point.
 After this date, numerous Chinese restaurants would offer a wide variety of lobster dishes, from Chop Suey to Chow Mein.

 The Courier-Journal (KY), February 8, 1904, noted that at a Chinese New Year’s celebration, one of the dishes served was Chow Loong Har, which was stated to be “fried lobster with vegetables.”
-However, Chow Loong Har is more commonly known as Lobster Cantonese Style, and this may be the first appearance of this dish in U.S. newspapers.
-Obviously, this dish could have existed prior to 1904, but I haven't found any documentation to support that possibility.
-Unfortunately, no description of the sauce was provided in this article.
+As I mentioned above, this dish is more commonly known as Lobster Cantonese Style.

 As for other lobster dishes, Lobster Chop Suey (Chow Sarm Hal) made its appearance in an ad in the Oshkosh Northwestern (WI), September 12, 1907, and was also mentioned in the Fort Worth Star-Telegram (TX), November 27, 1907.
 There would be references to Lobster Chow Mein in the Boston Post, April 7, 1916, and Lobster Chop Suey in the Boston Post, November 27, 1918.
 Lobster was a popular ingredient at this time.